On The Origin Of Figment

 I know there are many more like us out there who ‘get it’, and many others who don’t.

 Figment is not for everyone, though everyone is welcome.

 And as they say, the rest is history.

-Figment strives to honour and co-create the Singaporean identity through local partnerships with designers and craftspeople, researching the house, street and the neighbourhood, attempting to work through adaptive reuse and repurposing our existing built heritage.
+Figment strives to sustain and co-create the Singaporean identity through partnerships with local artists, designers and craftspeople.
+We honour our local context through researching the shophouse, street and the neighbourhood, sustainably developing our built heritage through adaptive reuse.

 We are shophouse-proud, and this is who we are.